False accusation of rape: Jim Crow

 The case inspired a national movement to free the defendants.
 Eight of them were found guilty, but the case was appealed to the Alabama Supreme Court and then to the United States Supreme Court twice.
 In Powell v.
 Alabama the United States Supreme Court reversed the Alabama Supreme Court's decision because it found that the defendants had inadequate counsel.
 In Patterson v.
 Alabama the United States Supreme Court sent the case back to Alabama for retrial because the Alabama Supreme Court's jury pool had excluded African-Americans, a violation of the Equal Protection Clause of the Fourteenth Amendment.
 Five of the nine Scottsboro boys were ultimately found guilty and sentenced to prison.
 In 2013, Alabama's parole board voted to grant posthumous pardons to all of the Scottsboro Boys who had previously not been pardoned because their convictions had not been overturned.

 Present-day reduction in wrongful rape convictions

-Due to the use of DNA profiling, wrongful rape convictions in the United States, especially of black men accused of raping white women, has dropped significantly, avoiding hundreds or thousands of wrongful convictions.
+A 2022 study found that due to the use of DNA profiling, wrongful rape convictions in the United States, especially of black men accused of raping white women, has dropped significantly, avoiding hundreds or thousands of wrongful convictions.